What Factors Affect Natural Gas Prices?

 Summer weather

 During hot summer months, high air-conditioning usage in homes and buildings can affect natural gas prices when electric power demand increases.
-If supply is low during a high demand period, prices can be affected by the spot market, which is an emergency demand natural gas supply.
+If supply is low during a high-demand period, prices can be affected by the spot market, which is an emergency demand natural gas supply.
 Spot market prices can rise sharply under these conditions.

 Storage levels